spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 ### Platform

 Spoon was designed for the Windows platform and its containerization system is built on top of the Spoon application virtualization engine.
 Docker was designed for use on Linux environments and is built on top of the LXC application virtualization system.
 Put another way, the Spoon VM plays the same role for Spoon containers as LXC does for Docker.
+In fact, LXC can be viewed as a type of application virtualization implementation.

+Spoon **supports both desktop and server Windows applications**, and works on **all desktop and server editions of Windows** from Windows XP forward.
+Spoon does not require modifications to the base operating system kernel and Spoon does not execute a parallel copy of the base operating system.

 For more information about the differences between application and OS virtualization, see the article [How Spoon is different from hardware virtualization](/docs/getting-started/what-is-spoon#how-does-it-work).